vidhianand33/Vidhi04-intern-repo/clean_code.md

 How did refactoring improve code readability?
 Refactoring made the code cleaner and easier to follow by using more meaningful names, making it quicker to understand.

+Functions

+Why is breaking down functions beneficial?
+Breaking down functions into smaller ones makes the code easier to understand, test, and maintain.
+It helps you focus on one task at a time.

+How did refactoring improve the structure of the code?
+Refactoring made the code more organized and modular.
+By splitting up big functions, it became cleaner and more manageable, making it easier to follow and debug.